Blockchain with proof of quantum work: Weaknesses and Mitigations

-If broadcasters are not anonymous their behavior can be tracked.
-A rule can be introduced to penalize or temporarily block users who consistently propose unverifiable work, as is done for DoS.
-Note that a transmission path or node might be penalized with limited information on the stakeholder.
+An enhanced block structure shown in Fig.~\ref{block-structure2} can mitigate against several of the attacks discussed.
+The new block consists of fields known prior to quantum-hash estimation, which impact the parameterization of the quantum-hash estimator, and post-quantum-hash fields, for which manipulation is prevented by the miner's cryptographic signature.

-\subsubsection{Broadcasting with additional classical work}
+\subsubsection{Broadcasting with Additional Classical Work}

-In order to broadcast it can be required that a user completes a classical proof of work.
-The work should be enough to delay transmission and raise costs, yet negligible compared to the quantum work.
+Block broadcasts that are verified with low probability pay a broadcasting cost.
+In order to raise the cost of broadcasting it can be required that a user completes a classical proof of work.
+The work should raise costs, yet be negligible compared to the quantum work.
 If the classical work is sufficiently high, it ceases to become profitable to risk approximations in the quantum part.
 In the case where the classical work becomes comparable to the quantum work, we have a hybrid system.
 In an immature technology it may be valuable to pursue such a hybrid approach and gradually reduce the proportion of classical work as confidence is gained in the quantum operation.
 Quantum proof of work could of course also be hybridized with proof of stake as an alternative mitigation.

-\subsubsection{Broadcasting with a stake}
+\subsubsection{Broadcasting with a Stake}

-A user might be required to stake (bid on) their proposal.
+The cost of broadcasting is also raised if a user is required to stake (bid on) their proposal.
 The stake can be a finite fraction of the block reward, signed from the miner's current wallet to a burn wallet.
 Stakes for failed branches are paid to a burn-wallet.
 In this way, any user is limited in the number of weak proposals they are able to make, and risk significant loses from doing so.
-Payment to a burn wallet is a standard component in proof of stake blockchains such as Etherium, but note that the stake here does not require any community involvement.
+Payment to a burn wallet is a standard component in proof-of-stake blockchains such as Etherium, but note that the stake here does not require any community involvement.
 This is not a proof-of-stake consensus mechanism, which requires a community-wide mechanism.
+Stake payments from blocks in branches that were ultimately rejected by consensus can later be collected by miners extending the strongest chain, so that they become part of the permanent ledger record.
+Thus even when a block is rejected, its stake must still be paid; this disincentivizes the broadcast of poor-quality blocks.

-\subsubsection{Enhanced experimental data}
+\subsubsection{Enhanced Experimental Data}